Learn about the differences between reflowable and fixed layouts, their uses, and benefits.

-The first layout decision, you'll need to make for your ebook is whether to create it using a fixed layout or a reflowable layout.
-At first glance they may seem similar; however, they are so distinct that you can not switch back-and-forth midway through your project.
+The first layout decision you'll need to make for your ebook is whether to create it using fixed layout or reflowable layout.
+At first glance they may seem similar; however, they are so distinct that you cannot switch back-and-forth midway through your project.
 So, unlike most layout decisions, this one is final and changing your mind means restarting from the beginning.
 Kotobee allows you to set the layout for each chapter/page individually, you'll see why in a moment.
 Let's make sure you understand how each one works, their uses and benefits.
 We'll also give you examples of the types of ebooks that work best with each layout.

 |Element Position||Placed on fixed coordinates, appears exactly where placed|